 - The nearest hotels are located in Menesjärvi and Inari.

 - During the summer, boat trips from Njurkulahti take people to admire Ravadasköngäs Waterfall.
 The boat trips are suitable for the disabled, even though assistance is needed.
 More information from Siida - Northern Lapland Nature Centre.

 - Northern Lapland Nature Centre Siida is accessible by wheelchair, but at the moment there is only room for one wheelchair at a time in the auditorium.
-There is an accessible toilet in the building.
+There is a toilet for the disabled in the building.
 During the summer, the open-air museum area is also accessible by wheelchair with assistance.
 There is a wheelchair for customers to use.

 Other Services in the Surrounding Area

 - In the village of Inari (inari.fi), there are an ATM, postal services is Sale shop, a health clinic, two food shops, a service point of pharmacy in Kuukkeli supermarket, a service station and taxis.

 - Find out more about visiting Lapland (lapland.fi).

 Check for Warnings